Land navigation: Mathematical basis

+In field use, these are calculated graphically by plotting an azimuth line on the map with a protractor and measuring distance using the map scale.
+Distance traveled on foot may be estimated by pace count, while position may also be estimated or checked by plotting lines of position.

 United States

 In the United States military, land navigation courses are required for the Marine Corps and the Army.
 Air Force escape and evasion training includes aspects of land navigation.
 Army Training Circular 3-25.26 is devoted to land navigation.